ansshameed/ansshameed/README.md

 ## Hi, I'm Anss Hameed! 👋🏼

-🌟 Proactive student currently pursuing a Bachelors in Computer Science at University of Bristol.
+🌟 Proactive student currently pursuing a Bachelors in Computer Science at University of Bristol with a passion for Quantitative Finance.

 🌟 Previously interned at Bank of America on the equities trading floor facilitating software for OMS (Order Management System).